bmonews2018/bmonews/en-US/buyer/search_sup_prod_ser.md

 First method: Live Chat/ Leave a Message.
 You will be able to chat with the Supplier at the Supplier’s Store and the Products/ Services page when you and the Supplier are both online.
 If the Supplier is offline, you may leave a message to the Supplier.

 Second method: Contact Number/ Email.
-If you will like to check the Supplier’s Contact Number/ Email, either you or the Supplier need to be MOL’s premium member.

   [Back to Top](search_sup_prod_ser#)